DavidAnson/markdownlint/doc/Rules.md

     * Item 2
     * Item 3

-Note: the configured list style can be a specific symbol to use (asterisk, plus, dash), or simply require that the usage be consistent within the document.
+The configured list style can be a specific symbol to use (asterisk, plus, dash), can require that usage be consistent within the document, or can require that each sublist have a consistent symbol that is different from its parent list.

+For example, the following is valid for the `sublist` style because the outer-most indent uses asterisk, the middle indent uses plus, and the inner-most indent uses dash:

+    * Item 1
+      + Item 2
+        - Item 3
+      + Item 4
+    * Item 4
+      + Item 5

 ## MD005 - Inconsistent indentation for list items at the same level